lammps/lammps/doc/src/fix_selm.rst

 Examples LAMMPS scripts can also be found in directory ``examples/USER/selm``

-For addition information including jupyter python notebooks, example scripts, and pre-compiled binaries, see http://mango-selm.org
+For addition information including Jupyter python notebooks, example scripts, and pre-compiled binaries, see http://mango-selm.org

 ----------